-"I don’t look sexy any more”
+"I don’t feel like I look sexy anymore"

 Despite what you may think, your changing body shape may well be a turn on for your partner.
-But while you might worry about your new crop of stretchmarks, they’re most definitely the last thing on his mind when you are making love.
+But while you might worry about your new crop of stretch marks, they’re most definitely the last thing on his mind when you are making love.

-‘Think about it from his point of view,’ says Petra.
-‘Your growing baby bump means you will have to experiment with different positions.
-It’s highly unlikely he’ll mind that your growing bump rules out the missionary position.’
+“Think about it from his point of view,” says Petra.
+“Your growing baby bump means you will have to experiment with different positions.
+It’s highly unlikely he’ll mind that your growing bump rules out the missionary position.”

 As your pregnancy progresses, you’ll have to tell him what you want and enjoy as your needs change, and this will typically be welcomed by him.
 He isn’t so naïve as to think that you are going to grow a baby without undergoing some pretty major changes in your own physiological make-up.
-So, although he may not know specifically what to expect, he probably won’t be surprised that there are plenty of physical changes.
+So, although he may not know specifically what to expect, he probably won’t be surprised that your body is changing.

 Have something you want to ask that we haven’t answered here?
 We want to know what you’re going through, what your experience is, what your concerns are - post now in mumtribe where we, or one of our thousands of mum members, will be able to help!
 You are not alone!
 We are #onemum.
 We are #mumtribe.